PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 A sample datastore is [here](./Static/DJI_0094_SkyComb.xlsx)

-# Controlling output files
-Two user interface controls impact how much data the tool saves:
-- SaveAnnotatedVideo: Determines whether an output video file is created.
-Value is "Yes" or "no".
-- SaveObjectData: Determines whether Object and Featurestabs area is created in the DataStore.
-Value is "All", "Significant" or "None".

 # DataStore Structure
 The DataStore has 3 main parts:
-- **Files**: A single tab lsting the input files read, and the output files created
+- **Files**: A single tab listing the input files read, and the output files created
 - **Drone**: The "Drone" tab and the following 7 tabs.
 The data in these tabs is calculated when the user selects the video.
 This data exists (and is saved to the DataStore) before any video image processing is run.
 - **Process**:  The "Process" tab and the following 5 or 6 tabs.
 This data only exists _after_ the video image processing is run.

+# User Interface controls impacting the DataStore
+Two user interface controls impact how much data the tool saves:
+- SaveAnnotatedVideo: Determines whether an output video file is created.
+Value is "Yes" or "no".
+- SaveObjectData: Determines whether Object and Features tabs area is created in the DataStore.
+Value is "All", "Significant" or "None".

 # DataStore Tabs
 The DataStore contain some or all of these tabs: